 “It’s important to go to a place that has a dynamic team,” Alex says.
 “The way different practitioners think and are trained, it really compliments the client well because they’re getting different approaches.
 So, I do recommend that people see not just their physio but see what chiro is like, or their RMT, osteopath, even dietitian.
 We even have a sports doctor here!
 There are so many ways of looking at one issue that it’s important to find a team that works well together.”

 Moving freely, easily, and without pain is easier said than done–but it isn’t impossible.
 HealthOne is here to help you move better and live a more inspired life each day.
-Click here to book an appointment with a member of our Rehab team.
+Book an appointment with a member of our Rehab team today!

 One Life.
 Live Inspired.